Get The Visibility Your Company Needs

 ICT permits under Directive 2014/66 allow mobility within EU member states - i.e. work permission is not required for EU ICT permit holders to work in other member states for less than 90 days and a streamlined Mobile ICT permit application may be applicable if working in other member states for longer than 90 days.

-The Blue Card (Blaue Karte) is applicable to highly-skilled employees with a local job offer. and a salary at least two-thirds of the German pension fund contribution ceiling (Beitragsbemessungsgrenze der deutschen Rentenversicherung), which changes slightly every year.
+The Blue Card (Blaue Karte) is applicable to highly-skilled employees with a local job offer and a salary at least two thirds of the German pension fund contribution ceiling (Beitragsbemessungsgrenze der deutschen Rentenversicherung), which changes slightly every year.

 The Blue Card regulation also applies to skilled employees in shortage occupations (‘Mangelberufe’ - scientists, mathematicians, engineers, doctors in human medicine, academic specialists in IT and communication) with an annual salary of at least 52% of the German pension fund contribution ceiling.
 For shortage occupations, the labour authorities must check that the employment conditions match the local standards, and the employer must submit an official format job description.

 The Van der Elst is a process whereby a third country national who is employed and contracted by a home entity in the EEA country and sent to provide temporary services to another EEA country no longer requires a work permit.
 However, a visa may be issued for up to one year.
 A residence permit will only be required if the period of stay is extended beyond the initial visa validity.

 EU/EEA/Swiss nationals who will be working in Germany for longer than three months should register with the town hall.
 Swiss nationals should also register with their local foreign office and obtain a residence card (Aufenthaltserlaubnis-CH).
 For assignees on home country contract, posted worker notification may be required, depending on the industry and posting type.